Qafoo/QualityAnalyzer/README.rst

     bin/analyze analyze src/php/

 See "Usage" for more details on the command.
+The results of this command can be found in the ``data/`` folder.

 Usage
 =====